 FEES Competency Training:

-(2) use and adhere to a predetermined, standard FEES administration protocol with every patient;
+(2) explain the rationale for and demonstrate the proper and consistent use of a predetermined, standard FEES administration protocol with every patient (1, 2, 3);

-(5) have a thorough understanding of infection control procedures, whether using high-level disinfectant or sterilization;
+(8) describe and show a thorough understanding of infection control procedures, whether using high-level disinfectant or sterilization (2);

 Note: Contrary to some opinions, FEES competency cannot be accomplished through a two-day training course and with a day or so of supervised scope practice.
 Supervised training must be from a qualified, experienced FEES provider, not a physician, occasional FEES user, or non-SLPs.